lpsinger/userguide/content.rst

 * :term:`BNS` merger
 * :term:`NSBH` merger
 * :term:`BBH` merger
-* noise (i.e., a chance background fluctuation or a glitch)
+* Terrestrial (i.e., a chance background fluctuation or a glitch)

 **Properties**: Probabilities that the source has each of the following properties, *assuming that it is not noise* (e.g., assuming that it is a BNS,